LJSkinner/Constituency-Check-CLI/README.md

 Constituency Check is a command line utility written in Python that allows users to input a UK postcode and retrieve details about their constituencies corresponding MP's seat, the parties chances of winning, and other related information from the Electoral Calculus website.

 The data used in this project is provided by the [Electoral Calculus website](https://www.electoralcalculus.co.uk/newseatlookup.html), using their seat explorer tool.
 I am very grateful to the Electoral Calculus team for providing this website and data.

+Note: They do have an upper limit for the number of calls you can make to their service per day, so you may encounter an error if you're making a lot of calls in a day.

 ## Legal